 For the fifth straight year, EGHS students won the state Personal Finance Challenge and earned an all-expense-paid trip to the national challenge, this year in Lincoln, Nebraska.

 The team was among an elite group of just 21 teams across the country to compete last Friday.
 While they did not win their bracket, falling to a team from New York that ended up coming in first place, team members spoke highly of the experience.

-“For the first time, we had a team composed of a senior, Margaret Thompson, myself, a junior, Jack Gecawich, a sophomore, and Kelsa Dator, a freshman,” said Matthew Tactacan.
+“For the first time, we had a team composed of a senior, Margaret Thompson; myself, a junior; Jack, a sophomore; and Kelsa Dator, a freshman,” said Matthew Tactacan.
 “The teamwork we showed and the way we bounced off of each other’s ideas throughout the entire studying, learning, practicing, and competing process was absolutely incredible.”

 Margaret Thompson agreed: “We had a great composition of team members with very different skill sets competing in this challenge.
 I am so happy that all four grades were able to get involved as this is great exposure and an experience that none of us will forget.”

 Tactacan, who competed in the national challenge last year too, was captain.